We are a program of Ostara Initiative, Inc. You can find out more about our parent organization by clicking on the button.

 Program Co-Director

 Chauntel Norris is Co-Director for the Alabama Prison Birth Project and the Co-Founder of Baobab Birth Collective.
 She is a leading expert in lactation during incarceration.
 She is a native of Birmingham, AL, and attended the University of Alabama at Birmingham where she earned her B.A. in African American Studies & her B.S. in Psychology.
-Chauntel is a DONA trained Birth & Post-Partum Doula, a Lamaze Certified Childbirth Educator and a Certified Lactation Counselor.
+Chauntel is a DONA trained Birth & Postartum Doula, a Lamaze Certified Childbirth Educator and a Certified Lactation Counselor.
 She is an active member of the Black Mamas Matter Alliance, a community transformer for Reaching Our Sisters Everywhere, and serves on the board for the Alabama Breastfeeding Committee.

 Ashley Lovell